- CLASS: Diplopoda (Millipedes)

 Starting at the tip-top of their head, giant African millipedes have two antennae and simple eyes called “ocelli.”
 They also have a single mouth or “maxilla.”
 The head segment of the millipede does not have any legs.

-The body of the giant African millipede has anywhere from 30 to 40 segments, with four legs per individual segment.
-All together, this adds to a total of up to 400 legs per millipede.
+The body of the giant African millipede has 40 or more body segments, with four legs (two pairs) per individual segment.
+Each time a millipede molts, it adds one body segment with four legs.
+Very large millipedes, with more body segments, can have as many as 400 legs.
 That’s a lot of feet!
 Almost every segment of their body also has two pairs of internal organs.
 Instead of breathing with lungs like mammals, millipedes breathe through tiny pore-like holes located down the length of their body, called spiracles.
 Because of this special breathing adaptation, if a millipede gets too wet, it could potentially drown.

 The African rainforest is a bustling place with a high level of biodiversity, meaning there are many plants and animals that call this habitat home.
 With that many animal neighbors, giant African millipedes have to defend themselves against many predators.
 Birds, small mammals, frogs, and various reptiles can prey upon millipedes.
 With those things in mind, giant African millipedes have a few defense mechanisms to help protect them from becoming someone else’s tasty snack.
 First, the millipede can curl into a tightly coiled ball.
 Its exoskeleton is made up of calcareous dorsal plates that act as body armor, and when paired with the “duck and cover” coiled method, it can help protect the millipede from being picked up and carried away.
 Second, the millipede secretes a fluid (called repungnatorial fluid) from each body segment that smells and tastes foul to potential predators.
 This concoction deters the predators and causes them to think twice about eating a millipede for a meal.